pompeybug/website/src/content/articles/2014-11-15-reflections-on-rule-5-and-real-cyclists/index.md

 tags:
   - opinion
 date: 2014-11-15 17:13:45
-todo:
-  - Articles on this site are being migrated to a new format.
-  - <b>This page</b> has been automatically migrated, but requires a manual check-&amp;-tune to ensure the format and links all work as expected.
-  - This message will remain on this page until it has been checked.
 coverImage: ./Tom-Simpson-008-300x180.jpg
 caption:  Tom Simpson
-supercheck: true;
 ---

-Recently the topic of [**The Rules**](http://www.velominati.com/the-rules/ "The Rules") has popped it's head up in a couple of discussions over on the [book of faces](https://www.facebook.com/groups/pompeybug/ "Portsmouth Cycle Forum on Facebook").
+Recently the topic of [**The Rules**](http://www.velominati.com/the-rules/) has popped it's head up in a couple of discussions over on the [book of faces](https://www.facebook.com/groups/pompeybug/ "Portsmouth Cycle Forum on Facebook").
 I should say up front, for people who worry about these things, that The Rules aren't real rules.
 They are meant to be a tongue in cheek guide to how one should present oneself and one's bicycle if one wishes to be seen as a 'real' cyclist (what is a real cyclist?
 Good question, and I'll come back to that).

 The rules are much beloved amongst our lycra clad brethren, both as a source of fun and spiritual guidance.
 I say this fondly for I am not unfamiliar with the stretchy wonder-material myself.
 However, these days I am an [audax rider](http://www.aukweb.net/aboutauk/faq/ "What on earth is an Audax?") rather than a racer and we're a non-conformist bunch who don't worry about rules too much.